|

 So, at the time of harvest another sample will be taken and submitted to the lab to see if by this time the issue has had more time to replicate and become detectable.

-“Diagnosis/Recommendations Diagnosis: No pathogen found (Identification Analysis) Comments: No Pathogen Found
+Diagnosis: No pathogen found (Identification Analysis)

 We attempted to isolate the pathogen causing decline using fungal and bacterial culturing.
 Using this approach, we cultured mostly saprophytic fungi.
 There was a very small amount of Fusarium sp. cultured from one piece of plated root tissue (one piece out of twelve plated).
 No other plated root or leaf pieced produced fungal structures of note.